Armenia violates ceasefire with Azerbaijan 19 times | News.az

 Armenia violates ceasefire with Azerbaijan 19 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 19 times using sniper rifles, the Azerbaijani Defense Ministry said on Sept.
-19.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 19 times, the Azerbaijani Defense Ministry said on Sept.
+28.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.